 The mission of Information Technology (IT) is to interactively empower the learner and the facilitators of learning through direct access to information and services.
 The goal of the Information Technology staff is to enhance the learning experience of students through the use of appropriate technologies.
 IT pursues this goal by providing college-wide technology support, and by offering training to staff members who use, or wish to use, technology as part of the learning experience, whether in instructional or support capacities.
-Information Technology staff maintain an e-mail system for staff and for students, a records system, the College website (www.isothermal.edu), wireless and wired networks, and the workstations necessary to access online information.
+Information Technology staff maintain an e-mail system for staff and for students, a records system, wireless and wired networks, and the workstations necessary to access online information.